taylor/vim-ixxspec/README.markdown

 I wanted to run rspec in 4 simple ways and preferred to have it run in a tmux (or screen) window below my code.
 If you have used Slime, then this plugin should feel comfortable.

-You can check out  [2007 Slime.vim blog entry](http://technotales.wordpress.com/2007/10/03/like-slime-for-vim/) or the new version on github as [vim-slime](https://github.com/jpalardy/vim-slime) for more information on Slime.vim.
+You can check out the [2007 Slime.vim blog entry](http://technotales.wordpress.com/2007/10/03/like-slime-for-vim/) or the new version on github as [vim-slime](https://github.com/jpalardy/vim-slime) for more information on Slime.vim.